 Adequate face-to-face time with MD at office visits

-Responses to clinical questions in timely fashion by staff and Dr. Beauchamp
+Responses to clinical questions in timely fashion by Dr. Beauchamp and staff

 Care given by Dr. Beauchamp personally

-Home visits in the near vicinity for special situations
+Rare home visits for patients in the near vicinity, for special situations

 A committed advocate less encumbered by the many restrictions in the current health care system